tanguyl/numerl/readme.md

 ```

 macOS:
-lapacke is included trough the accelerate framework; only openblas is required.
+lapacke is included through the accelerate framework; only openblas is required.
 ```sh
     brew install openblas
 ```